Lee Hudson Teslik

-Lee Hudson Teslik is a corporate strategy executive at Google.
-He was previously a speechwriter for Queen Rania of Jordan, and has also worked at the Council on Foreign Relations and as a consultant at McKinsey & Company.
+Lee Hudson Teslik is the founder and CEO of Reverence Care, a business providing scheduling services for home-based healthcare organizations.
+He was formerly a corporate strategy executive at Google, and has previously worked as a speechwriter for Queen Rania of Jordan, at the Council on Foreign Relations and as a consultant at McKinsey & Company.
 His writings have been published in The New York Times, Washington Post, Slate, Newsweek, and Time, and he has written for The Economist as a guest writer.
 He has reported from several countries including Iraq, Kosovo, and China.
 He holds a bachelor's degree from Harvard University and an MBA from INSEAD.

 Awards and honors

 "Crisis Guide: Global Economy"—an interactive online examination of the financial crisis which Teslik wrote for the Council on Foreign Relations—won a 2009 Emmy Award in the category "New Approaches to Business and Financial Reporting."